 - In the left navigation, click Access Control Profiles.
 A list of created Access Control Profiles will be displayed.

 - (Optional) Configure a Session Timeout to specify the amount of time a user's session will last.
 A few notes:

 - This setting applies when using SSO and Access code

 - This is an "idle timeout".
 Whenever the Gallery server is hit (either through loading a page on the site or via an API call to the site) the timer is reset.
 This allows viewers to continually browse for longer than the specified timeout, but as soon as they go idle for longer than the timeout, they will be logged out.
 While a video is being watched, the Gallery server is not being accessed though, so the timeout value should be longer than your longest video.

 - Your SSO provider must be set to either force re-authentication or to have a session timeout of less than our timeout.
 If it's not, we'll redirect to your SSO provider after our timeout and they will immediately issue a response that the user is logged in.

 - Select the option(s) to secure the site.
-Only one option per Access Control Profile should be selected:
+Only one option per Access Control Profile can be selected:

 - Create additional Access Control Profiles as needed.

 To edit or delete an access control profile, click the edit () or delete () buttons associated with the access control profile.
 Once access control profiles have been created, they can be assigned to a site as part of the site properties.
 For information, see Controlling Access to a Portal Experience.

 When creating an access control profile that uses IP restriction, viewers with an IP address outside of the predefined range will receive an error when they try to access the site.

 To configure an access control profile to use IP restriction, follow these steps: